Wills, Trusts & Probate

 Frequently Asked Questions About Will Challenges in Laguna Hills

-What is the timeframe to file a will challenge in California?
+What is the deadline to file a will challenge in California?

-What are the common grounds for challenging a will?
+What are common grounds for challenging a will?

-Can a will be challenged after the contest period has passed?
+Can a will be challenged after the contest period?

-How long does a will challenge case usually take?
+How long does a will contest typically take?

 What evidence is important in a will challenge?